Justin Bieber Back On Instagram After Selena Gomez Fight, Posts First Post

 At the end of the T-mobile commercial, Justin Bieber says “post your moves now and I’m gonna share my faves!”

-Perhaps the company encouraged Justin Bieber to return to Instagram to post dance clips — Instagram is, after all, one of the most popular social media platforms.
+Perhaps the company encouraged Justin Bieber to return to Instagram to post dance clips.
+Instagram is, after all, one of the most popular social media platforms.

 Fans expressed remorse after Justin quit the platform five months ago, even getting the hashtag #SorryJustinWeLoveYou trending on Twitter.

-Vogue has provided a breakdown of Justin Bieber’s scuffle with fans, as well as the Instagram showdown he had with ex Selena Gomez over the issue.
+Vogue has provided a breakdown of Justin Bieber’s scuffle with fans as well as the Instagram showdown he had with ex Selena Gomez over the issue.

 The drama began when Justin posted five black-and-white Instagram photos showing him with his seventeen-year-old then-girlfriend Sofia Richie.

 Many fans did not approve of this display.
-Many of them left hateful comments about Sofia, attacking her looks, accusing her of using Bieber for fame, questioning whether Bieber should be with a seventeen year old, and comparing Richie unfavorably to Justin’s ex, Selena Gomez.
+Many of them left hateful comments about Sofia, attacking her looks, accusing her of using Bieber for fame, questioning whether Bieber should be with a 17-year-old, and comparing Richie unfavorably to Justin’s ex, Selena Gomez.

 One person commented, “Your stupid miner [sic] girlfriend just wants you for your money she’s only 17 and she still going to use you.”